John Peckham

 John Peckham (c.
-1230 – 8 December 1292) was Archbishop of Canterbury in the years 1279–1292.
-He was a native of Sussex who was educated at Lewes Priory and became a Friar Minor about 1250.
-He studied at the University of Paris under Bonaventure, where he would later teach theology.
-From his teaching, he came into conflict with Thomas Aquinas, with whom he debated on two occasions.
-Known as a conservative theologian, he opposed Aquinas' views on the nature of the soul.
-Peckham also studied optics and astronomy, and his studies in those subjects were particularly influenced by Roger Bacon and Alhazen.

-In around 1270, Peckham returned to England, where he taught at the University of Oxford, and was elected the provincial minister of England (Minoriten) in 1275.
+1230 – 8 December 1292) was a Franciscan friar and Archbishop of Canterbury in the years 1279–1292.

+Peckham studied at the University of Paris under Bonaventure, where he later taught theology and became known as a conservative opponent of Thomas Aquinas, especially regarding the nature of the soul.
+Peckham also studied optics and astronomy - his studies in those subjects were particularly influenced by Roger Bacon and Alhazen.
+Around 1270, Peckham returned to England, where he taught at the University of Oxford, and was elected the Franciscans' provincial minister of England in 1275.
 After a brief stint in Rome, he was appointed Archbishop of Canterbury in 1279.
 His time as archbishop was marked by efforts to improve discipline in the clergy as well as reorganize the estates of his see.
+He served King Edward I of England in Wales.

+As archbishop, Peckham oversaw attempts to close down Jewish synagogues, punish relapsing Jews from "returning to their vomit", and associating with Christians.
+He also opposed the loaning of money at interest and criticised Queen Eleanor of Castile for purchasing and abusing these loans to dispossess nobles of their property.

-Pluralism, or holding more than one clerical benefice, was one of the abuses that Peckham combatted.
-He served King Edward I of England in Wales, where he formed a low opinion of the Welsh people and laws.
-Before and during his time as archbishop, he wrote a number of works on optics, philosophy, and theology, as well as writing hymns.
+Before and during his time as archbishop, Peckham wrote several works on optics, philosophy, and theology, as well as writing hymns.
 Numerous manuscripts of his works survive.
 On his death, his body was buried in Canterbury Cathedral, but his heart was given to the Franciscans for burial.